“Even in the Sickest of the Sick, Covid-19’s Effect on the Heart Appears to be Modest”

 When discussing viral-induced cardiac damage he wrote that “the issue of Covid-19 induced cardiac problems was massively overblown” and “even in the sickest of the sick, Covid-19’s effect on the heart appears to be modest”.
 Remember, this statement was written in reference to an imaging study that found 28% of patients with severe COVID-19 had infarcted myocardium, which is dead heart tissue, or ischemia, a lack of blood flow that causes injury and infarction.
 These statements were also written well after it was known that COVID-19 had caused severe myocarditis in several thousand children with MIS-C, though Dr. Mandrola doesn’t acknowledge this in his articles.
 In contrast, when discussing less severe vaccine-induced myocarditis, he wrote, “Humans have only one heart; inflaming it at a young age is not a small thing”.
 So, which is it?

 On March 10th 2021, he said on Twitter that the pandemic was “essentially done” and that “human life has to be more than avoiding one pathogen”.
 He compared a contagious virus to bike injuries.
 He implored former CDC director Dr. Tom Frieden to stop discouraging behaviors, namely congregating indoors, that spread the virus.
-By this point hundreds of American children had already died of COVID-19 as had thousands of young people 18-30 years.
+By this point hundreds of American children had already died of COVID-19 as had thousands of young people between the ages of 18 to 30.
 Tens of thousands (or more) of children and young adults had been hospitalized due to COVID-19, many ending up in the ICU due to MIS-C and myocarditis.
 Despite this, Dr. Mandrola said that the “young have almost no risk” from the virus.
 In contrast, when discussing less severe vaccine-induced myocarditis, he emphasized that affected young people were “discharged from the hospital”.
 He further wrote that “calling myocarditis mild reminds me of the saying about minor surgery.
 Minor surgery is surgery on someone else; mild myocarditis is something that happens to other folks’ kids.”
 So, which is it?